 17263

-Transforming internal communications at Microsoft with Viva Amplify and Viva Engage http://approjects.co.za/?big=insidetrack/blog/transforming-internal-communications-at-microsoft-with-viva-amplify-and-viva-engage/ Thu, 19 Sep 2024 17:05:00 +0000 http://approjects.co.za/?big=insidetrack/blog/?p=16480 When our internal communicators needed to get the word out about Microsoft 365 Copilot, they turned to Microsoft Viva Amplify, our new product that would allow them to do so quickly, across many internal channels at once.
-Viva Amplify, with its “write once, publish everywhere” approach, allows our internal communicators to reach employees easily in […]
+Transforming internal communications at Microsoft with Viva Amplify and Viva Engage http://approjects.co.za/?big=insidetrack/blog/transforming-internal-communications-at-microsoft-with-viva-amplify-and-viva-engage/ Sat, 10 May 2025 17:05:00 +0000 http://approjects.co.za/?big=insidetrack/blog/?p=16480 This story reflects updated guidance from Microsoft Digital—it was first published in 2024.
+When our internal communicators need to get the word out about new Microsoft 365 Copilot features, they turn to Microsoft Viva Amplify, which allows them to do so quickly, across many internal channels at once.
+Viva Amplify, with its “write once, publish […]

 The post Transforming internal communications at Microsoft with Viva Amplify and Viva Engage appeared first on Inside Track Blog.